Menu

 • in other circumstances that require investigation

-A Coroner may be, but does not have to be, a medical doctor.
-The Coroner may conduct an investigation into the death to confirm who died, where and when the person died, how the person died, and other circumstances of the death.
-The Coroner has the authority to secure the scene, collect information, and inspect and seize documents or other possessions.
-In some cases, the Coroner may order an autopsy of the deceased person.
+A coroner may be, but does not have to be, a medical doctor.
+Their investigation may look into who died, where and when the person died, how the person died, and other circumstances of the death.
+The coroner has the authority to secure the scene, collect information, and inspect and seize things like documents.
+In some cases, the coroner may order an autopsy of the deceased person.
 Autopsies are performed by a trained pathologist.

-A Coroner's investigation does not determine whether someone is to blame for the death or whether criminal charges should be laid.
-Following the investigation, however, the Coroner may make recommendations in their report to help avoid similar deaths in the future.
-It may take up to six months to complete a Coroner's report, including any autopsy report.
+A coroner's investigation does not determine whether someone is to blame for the death or whether criminal charges should be laid.
+They may, however, make recommendations in their report to help avoid similar deaths in the future.
+It may take up to six months to complete a coroner's report, including any autopsy report.

-The Coroner's report is not automatically sent to the deceased person's family unless they request it.
-The request must be in writing to the Office of the Chief Coroner and include the deceased’s full name,
+The coroner's report is not automatically sent to the deceased person's family unless they request it.
+The request must be made in writing to the Office of the Chief Coroner.
+You can also request that the report be sent to any third party that requires it such as an insurance company.

 Inquests

 An inquest has a similar function to an investigation.
-However, an inquest is conducted more like a court hearing, and is generally open to the public.
-The Coroner calls witnesses to give testimony under oath.
-A jury decides the same issues that an investigation does, and makes recommendations for avoiding similar deaths in the future.
+However, an inquest is conducted more like a court hearing and is generally open to the public.
+The coroner calls witnesses to give testimony under oath.
+A jury decides the same issues that a coroner would in an investigation.
+They also make recommendations for avoiding similar deaths in the future.
 Like an investigation, an inquest does not decide criminal or civil responsibility for a death.

 • find out the identity of the deceased and the cause of death